aristanetworks/arista-ceoslab-operator/README.md

 be updated by `make manifests`.

 ### Versioning
-The git tag will match the project version defined in the Makefile and the image tag present in the manifest.
+The git tag should match the project version defined in the Makefile, the image tag present in the manifest, and the image tag in `kuttl-test.yaml`.

 ## How it works
 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)